dmshvetsov/dmitryshvetsov.com/content/posts/2021-03-25-tools-of-strong-programmers/index.md

 This page will be updated over time.

-Subscribe to my mailing list to find out when there will be more nuggets of wisdom and easy-to-forget simple rules added. &lt;link to convertkit form>
+[Subscribe to my newsletter now](https://gift.dmitryshvetsov.com/tbpm-newsletter) to find out when there will be more nuggets of wisdom and easy-to-forget simple rules added.

 ## Heroes of this article